Mercado Pago Review

 - Single-rail processing only.
 Not an orchestrator, no smart routing, no failover across providers.
 Operators who want multi-PSP routing wrap Mercado Pago inside Nuvei, Corefy or Primer, adding another fee layer.

 - Card pricing isn't enterprise-friendly.
-Published rates of 3.99% (D+30) or 4.99% (D+0 same-day) sit well above what Nuvei, Solidgate or Worldpay negotiate at scale.
-Mercado Pago will negotiate but it doesn't sell on price.
+Published rates of 3.99% (D+30) or 4.99% (D+0 same-day) sit well above what Nuvei or Worldpay negotiate at scale.
+Mercado Pago will negotiate, though its rate card is positioned for SMBs rather than enterprise card volume.

 - Refund processing takes up to 14 days, slower than Nuvei or Worldpay at 3-5 days.
 Card settlement at the cheapest D+30 schedule is a 30-day working-capital lag that smaller operators can find painful.
 Same-day settlement exists but costs an extra 1% on every transaction.